 MPhil MSc BA

 A specialist in links between human health and the built environment.
 Her current research focuses on the impact of architectural form on brain inflammation.
 This is a major factor in many different health conditions.
 She previously worked as a computational architectural data systems designer at Open Systems Lab.
 She is currently studying for a PhD at Cambridge University, using sensors to monitor electrical signals in response to biomorphic design (which mimics nature and living organisms).

 An economist with expertise in financial modelling, investment appraisal, and whole life costing.
 He has provided consultancy on a wide range of complex, multi-stakeholder construction projects.
 He worked on the CILECCTA project, a European Union sponsored research project to develop a suite of software to enable the assessment of sustainable options and decision support tools.

 Practitioner and academic, focussed on the relationship between organisational and spatial design from the scale of the workplace to the city.
-He was co-founder DEGW and from 1993-97, Professor of Architecture and Director of the Institute of Advanced Architectural Studies at the University of York, and is currently Commissioner of the Independent Transport Commission, strategic advisor, mentor, facilitator of change and collaborative urbanist applying the experience gained as a director of the Academy of Urbanism (2009-15).
+He was co-founder of DEGW and from 1993-97, Professor of Architecture and Director of the Institute of Advanced Architectural Studies at the University of York, and is currently Commissioner of the Independent Transport Commission, strategic advisor, mentor, facilitator of change and collaborative urbanist applying the experience gained as a director of the Academy of Urbanism (2009-15).

 Architect and structural engineer with expertise in earthquake engineering, seismic risk modelling and evaluation, and seismic risk reduction techniques.
 He is Associate Professor at the Faculty of Architecture, University of Naples, and Director of the Plinivs Centre.